1997 Colombo World Trade Centre bombing: Hostage Situation in Lake house

+Aftermath

 The Galadari Hotel car park is located adjacent to the western tower of the Colombo World Trade Centre, two 39-storey office towers that housed the Colombo Stock Exchange and the Information Ministry at the time.
 Since the Colombo World Trade Centre was inaugurated a few days before, it was suspected to be the main target of the LTTE.
 Damage to the hotel and nearby buildings, including the Hilton Hotel and the World Trade Centre, was heavy but not structurally catastrophic.
 The bomb crater was 6.1 m wide and 3.7 m deep.
 The blast destroyed 30 cars in the Galadari parking lot and shattered all the hotel’s windows as well as the windows on all the nearby buildings.

 The attack killed fifteen people, including an Assistant Superintendent of Police in the Criminal Investigations Department, Nissanka Dharmaratne, a police constable, an Army Commando and the Viharadhipathi (Chief Priest) of the Sambuddhaloka Vihara, Ven.
 Vitharandeniye Thera.
 There were 105 were wounded including 31 tourists of which seven were US citizens.

 The government set aside a $25 million assistance package for all buildings damaged in the attack, with the Galadari Hotel reopening in January 1998 and the World Trade Center in June of the same year.